matchish/laravel-scout-elasticsearch/README.md

 - [Search amongst multiple models](#search-amongst-multiple-models)
 - [**Zero downtime** reimport](#zero-downtime-reimport) - it’s a breeze to import data in production.
 - [Eager load relations](#eager-load) - speed up your import.
+- Parallel import to make your import as fast as possible (in [alpha version](https://github.com/matchish/laravel-scout-elasticsearch/releases/tag/8.0.0-alpha.1) for now)
 - Import all searchable models at once.
 - A fully configurable mapping for each model.
 - Full power of ElasticSearch in your queries.
 ## :warning: Requirements

 - PHP version >= 8.0